assetgraph/assetgraph-builder/README.md

 Internationalization
 --------------------

-AssetGraph-builder's supports internationalization of strings in your HTML and JavaScript code via a custom syntax.
+AssetGraph-builder supports internationalization of strings in your HTML and JavaScript code via a custom syntax.
 The approach is to do as much as possible at "compile time".
 For each language you want to support, `buildProduction` outputs a separate html file,